HanaokaYuzu/Gemini-API/README.md

 After activating extensions for your account, you can access them in your prompts either by natural language or by starting your prompt with "@" followed by the extension keyword.

-> [!NOTE]
-> For the available regions limitation, it actually only requires your Google account's **preferred language** to be set to one of the three supported languages listed above.
-You can change your language settings [here](https://myaccount.google.com/language).

 ```python
 async def main():
     response1 = await client.generate_content("@Gmail What's the latest message in my mailbox?")